KxSystems/docs/docs/ml/automl/params.md

 ## Advanced parameters

 The following lists the parameters which can be altered by users to modify the functionality of the automl platform.
-In each case, the parameter name corresponds to the kdb+ dictionary key which would be passed, alongside its user defined value, to the `.aml.run` function in order to update functionality.
+In each case, the parameter name corresponds to the kdb+ dictionary key which would be passed, alongside its user defined value, to the `.automl.run` function in order to update functionality.

 ```q
 Parameters: